Mean-field theory for double-well systems on degree-heterogeneous networks: Numerical results

-Therefore, except for regular networks (i.e., those in which all nodes have the same degree), one obtains $u_{\rm c, \ell} < u_{\rm c, u}$ such that there is a nonvanishing range of $u$ in which some nodes are in the lower state and the other nodes are in the upper state.
+We obtain $k_{\max} \gg k_{\min}$ in most networks.
+In contrast, the values of $\Theta^{*, \ell}$ and $\Theta^{*, u}$ are comparable although $\Theta^{*, \ell} < \Theta^{*, u}$.
+Therefore, except when $k_{\max}$ and $k_{\min}$ are close to each other, including the case of regular networks (i.e., those in which all nodes have the same degree), one obtains $u_{\rm c, \ell} < u_{\rm c, u}$ such that there is a nonvanishing range of $u$ in which some nodes are in the lower state and the other nodes are in the upper state.
 Therefore, the entire $N$-dimensional dynamical system on the network does not show a single tipping point but undergoes multiple tipping points in uncorrelated degree-heterogeneous networks even when $N\to\infty$.
 We refer to this phenomenon as multistage transition.
 Equations~\eqref{eq:u_min} and \eqref{eq:u_max} indicate that the range of $u$ through which a multistage transition occurs is wider for a more heterogeneous degree distribution.
-Similarly, when one fixes $u$ and varies $D$, a multistage transition occurs over $D \in \left( (u-\tilde{y}^{(2)})/k_{\max}, (u-\tilde{y}^{(1)})/k_{\min} \right)$.
+Similarly, when one fixes $u$ and varies $D$, a multistage transition occurs over $D \in \left( (\tilde{y}^{(1)} - u)/(k_{\max} \Theta^{*, \ell}), (\tilde{y}^{(1)} - u)/(k_{\min} \Theta^{*, u})\right)$.

 To verify this prediction, we numerically simulated double-well dynamics on several networks.
 We selected 17 networks from the archive of empirical networks in the ``networkdata'' R package \cite{schoch2022} that were a mix of human and animal social networks with between 34 and 379 nodes (and mean $= 116.2$).
 We simplified the networks by making them undirected and unweighted, retaining only the largest connected component, and allowing no self-loops.
 When several networks drawn from a published work were available, we used a network with close to 100 nodes.
 We kept increasing the bifurcation parameter (i.e., $u$ or $D$) until at least 90\% of nodes were in the upper state at equilibrium.
 Then, we calculated the range of the bifurcation parameter over which node transitions occurred as the difference between the first value when at least 10\% of nodes were in the upper state and the first value when at least 90\% of nodes were in the upper state.